 You’ve gone through the process of selling your home and now you’re just waiting for the settlement.
 If you like how the exchange rate of your preferred currency pair is looking like at the moment, but you can’t transfer right away, a Forward Exchange Contract could be the best option for you.

 A Forward Exchange Contract allows you to lock in an ideal rate and then transfer that amount at a later date (up to 12 months).
 Better still, the rate you’d get when you book the Forward Exchange Rate could be better than the spot rate you’d receive at the time you actually need to transfer.
 How does that work?
-Take example from and transfer of CAD/USD, higher interest rates in the US means that the spot rate could increase over time.
+Take example from and transfer of AUD/USD, higher interest rates in the US means that the spot rate would increase over time.